 Despite this, I am proud to have continued the CLEOS project with only small fees and a highly motivated group of student volunteers.

 Sometimes, in order to pursue a research goal, it is necessary to create, from the ground up, sites in which to engage in action research.
 One example is the co-founding, with community members, the Lawrence Creates Makerspace, with no funding except our own checks for a few months rent of a warehouse.
 I was able to observe and study, from its inception, the development of a creative community of 70 engineers, artists, and entrepreneurs.
 After just two years, it reached financial sustainability based on small membership fees and events, and was named by Make magazine “one of the 25 most interesting Makerspaces in the world.”
 Two students are pursuing doctoral dissertations on the development of Makers, and we have already published our first article in an international journal.
 I write blogs on creativity to 2200 followers and sites including Scientific American, Creativity Post, and EdWeek.

 Finally, although business is not in my bones, I am pursuing the validation and commercialization of manuals, hardware, and software I developed with electronics and tech experts at the Makerspace for the visualization of creative “flow states” using hacked commercial grade EEG equipment.
-One doctoral dissertation is in the works to validate the Brain Hacking intervention with CLEOS creative adolescents, and we have begun to present our results at national conferences.

 - Gender, Creativity, Career Development